blahcat/blahcat.github.io/content/2018-11-02-some-time-travel-musings.md

 >
 > _Update (11/11/2018)_ :
 >
-> And since all this goodness can be used from JavaScript (via the `host.namespace.Debugger` namespace), it's really not far to write scripts for automatically dump such payloads, track heap allocations, enumerate all files created etc. And it came to me a surprise (not really actually, <a class="fa fa-twitter" href="https://twitter.com/0vercl0k" target="_blank"> @0vercl0k</a> just told me), that when using the `ttd.exe` binary as a standalone, one can pass the `-children` flag allowing TTD to also record children processes.
+> And since all this goodness can be used from JavaScript (via the `host.namespace.Debugger` namespace), it's really not far to write scripts for automatically dump such payloads, track heap allocations, enumerate all files created etc. And it came to me a surprise (not really actually, {{ twitter(user="0vercl0k") }} just told me), that when using the `ttd.exe` binary as a standalone, one can pass the `-children` flag allowing TTD to also record children processes.

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">The Time-Travel Debugging tool from <a href="https://twitter.com/hashtag/WinDbg?src=hash&amp;ref_src=twsrc%5Etfw">#WinDbg</a> Preview can be used as a standalone binary (ttd.exe)<br><br>Copy the TTD\ directory and you can use TTD without <a href="https://twitter.com/hashtag/WinDbg?src=hash&amp;ref_src=twsrc%5Etfw">#WinDbg</a>, allowing you to script your <a href="https://twitter.com/hashtag/TTD?src=hash&amp;ref_src=twsrc%5Etfw">#TTD</a> recording useful for:<br>- <a href="https://twitter.com/hashtag/fuzzing?src=hash&amp;ref_src=twsrc%5Etfw">#fuzzing</a> crash replay<br>- <a href="https://twitter.com/hashtag/malware?src=hash&amp;ref_src=twsrc%5Etfw">#malware</a> analysis<br>- bug tracking <a href="https://blahcat.github.io/posts/2018/11/02/some-time-travel-musings.html">pic.twitter.com/yYZrkNRmD1</a></p>&mdash; windbgtips (@windbgtips) <a href="https://twitter.com/windbgtips/status/1061684978612789248?ref_src=twsrc%5Etfw">November 11, 2018</a></blockquote>